espressif/esp-iot-solution/documents/touch_pad_solution/touch_sensor_design_en.md

 ### 4.1.
 The Impact of Wi-Fi Enabling on Touch Sensor

 The Wi-Fi transceiver needs about 300 mA current, and frequent packet transmission introduces pressure on the power system and consequently affects the system's sensitivity.
 Since the touch sensor is sensitive to power supply, enabling Wi-Fi functionality will affect the stability of touch sensor reading.
-The noise introduced by the power supply is periodic, and can be filtered out with filtering algorithms.
+However, the noise introduced by the power supply is periodic, and can be filtered out with filtering algorithms.

-The following table shows the standard deviation of the readings on each touch channel when Wi-Fi is on or off (the larger the value, the larger the data dispersion).
+The following table shows the standard deviation of the readings on each touch channel when Wi-Fi is on or off (the larger the value, the lower the stability of the touch sensor).
 It can be concluded that if Wi-Fi is enabled, the standard deviation of readings will increase; if filter is enabled, the standard deviation of readings will decrease.
 As a result, the filter mode is recommended.

 |Touch channel|Wi-Fi off & reading|Wi-Fi on & reading|Wi-Fi off & filter reading (10 ms)|Wi-Fi on & filter reading (10 ms)|
 |:---:|:---:|:---:|:---:|:---:|